JackEdwardLyons/jacklyons-me-beta/content/pages/blog/jacks-annual-review-2020.md

     - name: "twitter:card"
       value: summary_large_image
     - name: "twitter:title"
-      value: The Advantages and Disadvantages of Working from Home
+      value: My 2020 Annual Review
     - name: "twitter:description"
-      value: Interdum posuere lorem ipsum dolor sit amet consectetur
+      value: A look back on 2020 - what went well, what didn't go well, and what's ahead for the future!
     - name: "twitter:image"
       value: images/9.jpg
       relativeUrl: true
 layout: post
 ---

-> "If you don't have a plan, you become part of somebody else's plan."
+> If you don't have a plan, you become part of somebody else's plan.

 In my 2020 Annual Review I will answer three key questions: